Bellmer La Poupée: Later shows

 McQueen used Surrealist photography as inspiration in many later shows.
 Sometimes he simply incorporated images, as he did in Eshu (Autumn/Winter 2000), which featured a vest printed with a 1932 Wanda Wulz photograph that superimposes the artist's portrait with her cat.
 Other designs more literally embodied these images.
 A runway look from No. 13 (Spring/Summer 1999) replicated a 1936 fashion photograph in which the model is surrounded by a coil of wire, while the finale of Voss recreated the 1983 Witkin photograph "Sanitarium".

 La Poupée was the first of many McQueen shows to incorporate water in some way; he had a lifelong affinity for it and was an avid swimmer and diver.
 Untitled (Spring/Summer 1998) and Eye (Spring/Summer 2000) both used water features on their runways, and the advertising campaign for Supercalifragilisticexpialidocious (Autumn/Winter 2002) depicted a model suspended in a water-filled vessel.
 His final fully-realised collection, Plato's Atlantis (Spring/Summer 2009), envisioned humanity evolving to become aquatic in flooded post-climate change world.

+McQueen returned to Japanese motifs and silhouettes, particularly the kimono, in a number of future collections: Voss (Spring/Summer 2001), Scanners (Autumn/Winter 2003), and It's Only a Game (Spring/Summer 2005).
+Claire Wilcox thought McQueen made use of the kimono in this and other collections because it could easily be made modern while being grounded in a tradition of "exquisite material and craftsmanship".